whatiskeptiname/PollutionMap/README.md

 # PollutionMap

 PollutionMap is an  Arduino based Air Quality Index (AQI) measurement device that can send AQI data to other devices via Bluetooth.
-It was developed during two days workshop organized by Bottle Technology.
+It was developed during two days Hackathone organized by Bottle Technology.
 Arduino along with Dust Sensor Module - GP2Y1010AU0F and HC-05 Bluetooth Module is used in this project.
 Server and Client Android apps were also developed to upload and view the AQI data respectively. <a href="https://github.com/karunstha/PollutionMapUserApp"> UserApp source code </a>
 ## Images

 **Hardware Device**